kr425/My-Projects/README.md

-# My Repo
+# Random Algos
-This Repo has multiple projects I've worked on.
-As of now, there is computer vision work, and Data Sequencing for Genetics work.
+This Repo contains random algorithms and functions such as Kalman Filter, Steepest Descent, LQR, the Jacobian and many more.